sokoide/tangnano_lcd_cpu_bsram/README.md

 0x7C00-0x7FFF: Shadow VRAM (1KB)

 1KB VRAM (SDPB):
 Write-only for CPU.
-Use the Shadow VRAM address for read.
+Use the Shadow VRAM address which has the same data as VRAM for read.
 0xE000-0xE3FF: Text VRAM (1KB)

 4KB Font ROM (pROM):